livegnik/2way-design/2WAY High-Level Design.md

 Within the Frontend section, we explain the Flask framework, the backbone of 2WAY's frontend, and examine the concept of plugins, from pre-installed options to the development of custom plugins.

 Transitioning to the Backend section, we uncover the foundational elements of the 2WAY Graph, alongside the management of core 2WAY Objects such as Attributes, Parents, Edges, Ratings, and Access Control Lists (ACLs).
-Additionally, we describe the Database Schema and dive deep into the functionalities of essential backend components, including the Message Manager, Graph Manager, Storage Manager, and more.
+Additionally, we describe the Database Schema and dive deep into the functionalities of essential backend components, including the Object Manager, Graph Manager, Storage Manager, and more.

 Finally, within the Practical Examples section, we illustrate the real-world applications of 2WAY across various scenarios, demonstrating its versatility and efficacy in managing contacts, messaging, social interactions, addressing security challenges like Sybil attacks, navigating markets, verifying binaries, and handling key management tasks.